backtestjs/quick-start/README.md

 ## Project Structure

 This section will provide an overview of the project's structure.
-Understanding the layout of the project will help you navigate and contribute to the project more effectively.
+Understanding the layout of the project will help you navigate and use this project more effectively.

 The project is organized as follows: